cnrancher/docs-hangar/docs/99-questions.md

     - `application/vnd.oci.image.manifest.v1+json`
     - `application/vnd.oci.image.index.v1+json`

+1. Error: `open /etc/containers/policy.json: no such file or directory`

+    The policy config file `/etc/containers/policy.json` does not exists, you can obtain a default policy file at [default-policy.json](https://github.com/cnrancher/hangar/blob/main/default-policy.json).

+    Or you can execute hangar with `--insecure-policy` option.

-4. Warning: `no avaiable image for specified arch and os`
+1. Warning: `no avaiable image for specified arch and os`

     The architecture / OS of the image to be copied does not match the architecture & OS specified by the `--arch` and `--os` parameter.